-You don’t have to install software updates to get new features in G Suite.
+You don’t have to install software to get new features in G Suite.
 Most new features appear in users' accounts automatically.
-As an administrator, you can choose whether these features appear soon after the launch is announced or later by selecting a release track.
-Some features must be enabled before your users can access them.
-Most features are available to both the Rapid and Scheduled Release tracks in multiple languages.
+As an administrator, you can choose whether new features appear soon after the feature is announced or later by selecting a release track.

 Choose a release track

-You can choose to have a domain on either the Rapid or Scheduled Release track.
+You can choose to have your account on either the Rapid Release or the Scheduled Release track.

-- Rapid Release track—Your users are among the first to see new features when they’re released to G Suite.
+- Rapid Release—Your users are among the first to see new features when they’re released to G Suite.
 This means your users typically can access new features immediately or soon after they’re launched to consumers.

-- Scheduled Release track (default)—Your users get new features at least one week after they’re released to Rapid Release domains.
+- Scheduled Release (default setting)—Your users get new features at least 1 week after they’re released to Rapid Release domains.
 This gives you more time to prepare your organization for changes.

-Tip: Select the Scheduled Release track for your production domain.
-Then set up Rapid Release in a test domain to try out new features before they’re available to your users.
+Tip for large organizations: Select the Scheduled Release track for your production account.
+Then set up Rapid Release on a test account to try new features before they’re available to your users.

 What launches follow release tracks?

-Launches that typically follow release tracks involve significant changes for users to the web-based version of these products: Gmail, Hangouts Meet, and Google Calendar, Drive, Docs, Sheets, Slides, Groups, Keep, Voice, and Sites.
+Launches that typically follow release tracks involve significant changes for users to the web-based version of these products: Gmail, Google Meet, Calendar, Drive, Docs, Sheets, Slides, Groups, Keep, Voice, and Sites.

-Typically, these launches do not follow release tracks:
+Typically, the following types of launches don't follow release tracks:

 - Admin features that don’t impact users

-- User features controlled by admins (that is, when admins have to turn the feature on)
+- User features controlled by admins (that is, when admins have to turn on the feature)